liborty/TokenCrypt/README.md

 This will recursively update and clean the archive so that it is as if freshly created from the current state of indir.
 This is convenient for backing up purposes.

 Summary: `ncrpt` (encrypt with vowels left out) executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
-Also recursive archiving and subsequent archive updating.
+Also recursive archiving and subsequent archive maintenance.

 ### `dcrpt [-h][-q][-r][-v] indir keydir outdir`

 is the conceptual inverse of `ncrpt`, although it is simpler.
 Its operations are carried out in  the reverse order.
 It reads from indir the encrypted files previously created by `ncrpt` and it also reads their associated keys from `keydir`.
 They are paired up by their filenames.
 So, never rename an encrypted file, unless you rename its corresponding key file as well!
 The two directories must always match.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed in `outdir`.
-The compression methods were recorded for each file in the names of the extension(s) of its keyfile.
+The compression method(s) were recorded for each file in the names of the extension(s) of its keyfile.

 Summary: `dcrpt` (decrypt with vowels left out) matches the keys, decrypts the binary indir files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.

 ### `crptest testdir`

-optionally performs an automated overall test, checking that not a single byte was corrupted anywhere while encrypting and decrypting back the contents of `testdir`.
+optionally performs an automated overall test, checking that not a single byte was corrupted anywhere while encrypting and decrypting back the contents of (any) `testdir`.

 ## Background Scripts and Programs (not needed by the user)